logikfabrik/uJet/docs/source/configuration.rst

 Types of Type Classes to Scan
 -----------------------------
-uJet scans assemblies, looking for all types of type classes (document, media, and data types), by default.
-To limit the scan it's possible to combine the constants of the `SynchronizationMode` enumeration in `web.config`, e.g. `DocumentTypes, DataTypes` to scan and synchronize document, and data types.
+uJet scans assemblies, looking for all types of type classes (document, media, member, and data types), by default.
+To limit the scan it's possible to combine the constants of the `SynchronizationMode` enumeration in `web.config`, e.g. `DocumentTypes, DataTypes` to scan and synchronize document, and data types only.

 The following constants are declared in the `SynchronizationMode` enumeration.